L-OptiZinc® (Zinc Mono-L-Methionine — Lonza)

 Frequently asked questions about L-OptiZinc® (Zinc Mono-L-Methionine — Lonza)

-L-OptiZinc® is a ZINC MONO-L-METHIONINE CHELATE developed by Lonza — distinguished by patented amino acid chelate form providing superior bioavailability vs zinc oxide, zinc sulfate, and other inorganic zinc forms.
+L-OptiZinc® is a zinc MONO-L-Methionine chelate developed by Lonza — distinguished by patented amino acid chelate form providing superior bioavailability vs zinc oxide, zinc sulfate, and other inorganic zinc forms.
+Distinguished by methionine chelation enhancing absorption and tissue retention.

-The clinically studied dose for L-OptiZinc® (Zinc Mono-L-Methionine — Lonza) is 10-30 mg elemental zinc/day (per L-OptiZinc product specification).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 10-30 mg elemental zinc/day (per L-OptiZinc product specification) Always follow the product label and check with a healthcare provider for personal advice.